Data Transmission Media

 Safety and electrical

-– Optical fibres being insulators provide no electrical spark
+insulation:– Optical fibres being insulators provide no electrical spark

 hazards and be safely used.
 It can carry both analogue and digital signals.